Eida Al Menhali

 Al Menhali is also a composer and poet and often performs poetry without musical instruments.
 This style of performance is known in Arab world as Al Shallat.
 Having released his debut album, Mahma Jara, in 2002, Al Menhali has released six albums since.
 He has also toured extensively across the Persian Gulf and Middle East, performing in well-known festivals such as Hala February Festival, Salalah Concerts and Jerash Festival.
 Al Menhali has garnered praise from many local publications.
 Khaleej Times has described him as "a hugely popular artist in the region".

 Career

-His debut album released in 2002, and it was named Mahma Jara.
+Al Menhali's debut album, Mahma Jara, was released in 2002.

 In Abu Dhabi, as part of the 44th National Day celebration, he performed "a poem praising the nation and its Rulers, especially Sheikh Zayed."
 He was one of three UAE singers who opened the 17th edition of the AFC Asian Cup in Abu Dhabi at the Zayed Sports City Stadium in January 2019.